madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 the [Open Images dataset](https://github.com/openimages/dataset), the [AVA v2.1 dataset](https://research.google.com/ava/) and the [iNaturalist Species Detection Dataset](https://github.com/visipedia/inat_comp/blob/master/2017/README.md#bounding-boxes).
-These models can be useful for out-of-the-box inference if you are interested in categories already in those datasets.
-They are also useful for initializing your models when training on novel datasets.
+These models can be useful for out-of-the-box inference for categories already in those datasets  and also for initializing models when training on novel datasets.